Colored Pencils Options

 Wax Based Colored Pencils

-Prismacolor Premier Artist Pencils – These very nice pencils come in the biggest set and for a price below all but the Marco Raffine’s in the oil based pencils above.
-They are a huge step up from Crayola or other school grade colored pencils and I’ve had no difficulty with mine breaking or chipping when they get sharpened.
-The do get a wax bloom if you want to layer your colors to blend and they aren’t colorfast, meaning your colors will fade over time particularly if your pictures are exposed to light.
+Prismacolor Premier Artist Pencils – These very nice pencils come in the biggest set and for a price below all but the Marco Raffine pencils in the oil-based pencils above.
+They are a huge step up from Crayola or other schools / student-grade colored pencils and I’ve had no difficulty with mine breaking or chipping when they get sharpened.
+They do get a wax bloom if you want to layer your colors to blend and they aren’t colorfast, meaning your colors will fade over time particularly if your pictures are exposed to light.

 What does “wax bloom” mean?